ringwormGO-organization/Termi/README.md

 **[Latest stable release (v3.1.1)](https://github.com/ringwormGO-organization/Termi/releases/tag/v3.1.1)**

-A Powerful terminal made in C++ with OpenGL and Dear ImGui with own commands
+A Powerful terminal emulator with an optional shell written in C++ with OpenGL and Dear ImGui with own commands

 ## About Termi
-- Termi is a powerful terminal written in C++.
+- Termi is a powerful terminal emulator with a shell written in C++.
 - It can run on Windows, (macOS) and GNU/Linux, BSD and all other platforms which support C++ standard library, something like .dll and .so files and GLFW
-- The goal of Termi is create independent terminal, i.e. a separate kind of terminal use "own" GUI renedering system.
+- The goal of Termi is to create independent terminal emulator, i.e. a separate kind of terminal emulator use "own" GUI renedering system.
-- Has own commands that can be written using C, C++ or Rust and possibly any language that can be compiled in form of shared library.
+- Has its own commands that can be written using C, C++ or Rust and possibly any language that can be compiled in form of shared library.
 - We accept contributors; create a **Pull Request** to contribute and check [our coding style](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#coding-sytle-for-pull-requests)
 - [Commands list and explanation](https://github.com/ringwormGO-organization/Termi/blob/main/Commands.md)
-- And please read [organize part](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#code-organization) which talk about directory organization.
+- And please read [organize part](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#code-organization) which talks about directory organization.

 ## Releases
 - [v1.0.0](https://github.com/ringwormGO-organization/Termi/releases/tag/v1.0.0).